 - Chief catalyst for the $30.6 billion biosciences and health care industry in San Antonio

-- 5 schools with more than 1,500 faculty that train scientists, physicians, dentists, nurses, and other health care professionals
+- Five schools with more than 1,700 faculty that train scientists, physicians, dentists, nurses, and other health care professionals

 - Competitive tuition for in-state students and reasonable living expenses in San Antonio

-- The CTRC South Texas is the region's only National Cancer Institute (NCI) designated cancer center and is one of only four cancer treatment centers in Texas
+- The Mays Cancer Center is the region's only National Cancer Institute (NCI) designated cancer center and is one of only four cancer treatment centers in Texas

 - Innovative research laboratories that produced the Vascular Stent & Endothelial Cell Research of Dr. Julio C. Palmaz, the inventor of the Palmaz™ intravascular stent.
 It was recognized in Intellectual Property International Magazine as one of "Ten Patents that Changed the World" in the last century.